 55. The Working Group was concerned about arrests for administrative offences and subsequent investigations under criminal charges.
-In particular, the Working Group met with six individuals of different nationalities who were detained for administrative offences, but investigated for other serious crimes.
-They were held in detention in the
+In particular, the Working Group met with six individuals of different nationalities who were detained for administrative

 &lt;sup>24 General comment No. 35 (2014) on liberty and security of person.